On the structure of spectral and tiling subsets of cyclic groups: Proof of Theorem

 and $3\leq n-4$.
 This proves that if $N=p^mq^n$ with $p<q$, and either $m\leq9$ or $n\leq6$ holds, then every spectral subset of $\ZZ_N$ tiles, i.e. Fuglede's conjecture holds for cyclic groups of order $N$ with the given conditions.
-For the second part of the Theorem, we invoke just the first inequality in Proposition \ref{deficitestimate3} to obtain
+For the second part of the Theorem, we invoke the inequalities involving $\deficit_p(A)$ and $\deficit_p(B)$ in Corollary \ref{deficitestimate2} and Proposition \ref{deficitestimate3} to obtain

 which implies